 - Fold the parallel strips that are underneath the perpendicular strip back over the perpendicular strip.
 Place a 2nd perpendicular strip down.
 Unfold the parallel strips over the 2nd strip.
 Continue this process, weaving the strips over and under.

-This month, put your personalized touch on pie crust and make it stand out on the Thanksgiving table.
+Put your personalized touch on pie crust and make it stand out on the Thanksgiving table.
 Let your imagination run wild and create some edible art.
 It doesn’t have to be perfect.
 It doesn’t have to be beautiful.
 As long as you try it.

 Here’s some more pie inspiration for you!

-Above: I created a simple lattice with 1-inch strips of dough and added two strips of braids on the edges.
+Above: I created a simple lattice pie crust with 1-inch strips of dough and added two strips of braids on the edges.
 Braids are three 1/4-inch strips of dough.
 Here’s how to braid pie crust.
 I also added some acorns on top using a cookie cutter.

 Above: Also a lattice top, though I used 1-inch strips.
 I cut 4 of the 1-inch strips in half to create those thinner strips.

 Above: This is my homemade cherry pie.
-Another lattice top using four strips 2-inches wide and four strips 1-inch wide.
+Another lattice using four strips 2-inches wide and four strips 1-inch wide.

 Below: This is my American flag pie.
 I included a video in that post for how I created the flag topping.